jorgearanda/streamlines/README.md

 - Refugee cards: represent the people the players are trying to rescue
 - Event cards: good or bad news (usually bad)

+The game also includes two other kinds of cards, which are arranged on the board according to the map of the scenario the players choose to play.
+These are Escape tile cards, and Planet tile cards.

 The goal of the game is rescue as many Refugees as possible before disaster overwhelms the playing board.
 To rescue Refugees, a player must carry them on a ship from a Planet square (where they first appear) to an Escape square (where they leave).
-The players win if they save more than half of the Refugees before the planets are consumed by black holes.
+The players win if they save at least as many Refugees as required in their scenario before the planets are consumed by black holes.

 Powers
 ------

-At the start of the game, each player is given one Movement card, one Cargo, and two other Power cards dealt at random.
+At the start of the game, each player is given one Action card, one Cargo card (Action and Cargo cards are two kinds of Power cards), and two other Power cards dealt at random.

 * Action: each ship gets one action per turn for each Action card it has.
 * Cargo: each ship can carry one Refugee or one Streamline card for each Cargo card it has.

+Unless specified, Power cards are not discarded after being used.

-Unused Power cards are put in the shared deck to be dealt out during the game.
+Unused Power cards are shuffled into the shared deck to be dealt out during the game.

 Actions